kubevault/prometheus-exporter/docs/concepts/vault-server-crds/vaultserver.md

 ### spec.dataSources

-`spec.dataSources` is an `optional` field that allows the user to provide a list of [VolumeSource](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes) (i.e. secrets, configmap, etc.) which shall be mounted into the VaultServer pods.
-The data will be mounted into `/etc/vault/data/<name>` directory.
+`spec.dataSources` is an `optional` field that allows the user to provide a list of [VolumeSources](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes) (i.e. secrets, configmaps, etc.) which will be mounted into the VaultServer pods.
+These volumes will be mounted into `/etc/vault/data/<name>` directory.
 The first data will be named as `data-0`, the second one will be named as `data-1` and so on.

 ```yaml
 spec: